domingomartinezt/Java-example/README.md

-Examples of different codes and personal projects that I have done.

-Because I have signed confidentiality agreement with the company where I used to work.
+Some example of my previus job at Toyota.
 I will not show or share all the information.
-Rather than that, I will show only one part of the code and documentation of my last project at Toyota of Venezuela.
+Rather than that, I will show only one part of the code and documentation of my last project.

 Following, a description of the differents folders present in this repository.